periodtqween/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that writes into the file ls_cwd_content the result of the command ls -la
+Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.